38 Eastwood Drive, Suite 401

-If you work in marketing or sales, your number one goal is to attract as many inbound leads as possible.
+If you work in marketing or sales, your number one goal is to attract and qualify inbound leads – as many as possible.
 But a large quantity of leads does not necessarily mean they are all high quality.
 And when your sales reps reach out to non-viable leads, they waste valuable time.

 You’d be surprised by how much time you can save by qualifying inbound leads before they are assigned.
-With the proper lead qualifying process in place, your marketing team will have an easier time passing along sales qualified leads.
-Here’s quick guide on how to qualify inbound leads for marketing and sales teams.
+With the proper lead-qualifying process in place, your marketing team will have an easier time passing along sales-qualified leads.
+Here’s a quick guide on how to qualify inbound leads for marketing and sales teams.

 As a marketer, creating advertising strategies that bring in more inbound leads is essential to your role in the company.
 Knowing which strategies are most successful is also essential to your role.
 But how do you know which ones are creating quality leads?

 Let’s say you’ve created a new asset that you’re promoting through email campaigns, PPC campaigns, and social media, giving you lots of data on everyone who downloaded the asset.
 Now what?
-Now, it’s time to use lead tracking tools, such as call tracking and interaction analytics to access data to ensure more successful campaigns.
+Now, it’s time to use marketing attribution tools, such as call tracking and caller analytics to access data to ensure more successful campaigns.